The Secret Ingredient in Surgical Decisions? Trust

 “A Comprehensive Clinic”

-Opened in 2016, UCSF’s Transitional Urology Clinic provides uninterrupted and comprehensive healthcare for patients who were diagnosed with urologic issues as children and will continue to need urologic care as adults.
+Opened in 2016, UCSF’s Lifetime Congenital Urology Clinic provides uninterrupted and comprehensive healthcare for patients who were diagnosed with urologic issues as children and will continue to need urologic care as adults.
 Those conditions include spina bifida with neurogenic bladder and bowel, disorders of sex development, cloacal anomalies, exstrophy and epispadias, hypospadias, urologic cancers of childhood, vesicoureteral reflux, prune belly syndrome, and posterior urethral valves.

 The clinic aims to help young adults move from being pediatric patients to adult patients, including being able to order medications, navigate health insurance, get and keep jobs, and other skills required to live independently.
 A joint effort between UCSF Pediatric and Adult Urology, the clinic also provides a different level of urologic care than a pediatric or general urologist is generally able to provide.
 “In general we have deep experience with complex urologic conditions.
 We think about not only how to keep patients safe and thriving from a medical standpoint, but from a quality of life perspective too.
 We want to make sure that we help people do the things in life that make them happy,” Hampson says.

 The urodynamic study of Mohamed’s bladder revealed that it was small, high pressure, and prone to reflux.
 These anatomical problems were contributing to his leaking, frequent catheterization, and bladder infections and had the potential to result in chronic incontinence and kidney damage.
-“Although Mohamed had done well for many years, the bladder can change over time in patients with spina bifida,” says Hillary Copp, MD, MS, who is an Associate Professor of Urology at UCSF, as well as the Pediatric Urology Fellowship Director, and a co-director of the Transitional Urology Clinic.
+“Although Mohamed had done well for many years, the bladder can change over time in patients with spina bifida,” says Hillary Copp, MD, MS, who is an Associate Professor of Urology at UCSF, as well as the Pediatric Urology Fellowship Director, and a co-director of the Lifetime Congenital Urology Clinic.
 “It is critical for us to continue to see these patients as they age to detect any changes and intervene before the bladder is able to cause long term damage to the kidneys.”

 A common remedy for a small bladder is augmentation cystoplasty, in which a surgeon enlarges the bladder bigger by using a piece of small intestine as a patch.
 This, in turn, increases the capacity of the bladder, thus reducing the pressure and need to catheterize as often.
 But when Dr. Hampson told Mohamed that augmentation cystoplasty could improve his bladder function, he resisted.
 “This is a big decision and a big surgery,” Dr. Hampson says.
 “And he was adamant.
 He said, ‘no surgery.’”